keniaoquendo/Project-1-EDA/README.md

     - The percent of people who died of COVID-19 will be higher in more highly populated states than in less populated states.

 Our prediction is to reject the Null Hypothesis 1.
-- Logic: If the population is densely concentrated, then death rates by percent of the population will be higher, because the population will have a higher rate of interaction with one another.
+- Logic: If the population is densely concentrated, then death rates will be higher in more populated states because the population will have a higher rate of person-to-person interaction.

 ## Hypothesis 2
 - Null Hypothesis 2